 In 2004 a group of friends were walking through the forest in the Nakkerd Hills between Chalong and Kata when they stumbled upon a place with stunning vistas of both sides of the island – Chalong Bay lay in one direction while on the other they looked down over Kata and the Andaman Sea.
-It would, they thought, make a perfect place for a viewpoint – something that could become as well known as Phuket’s favourite sunset viewpoint, at Laem Phromthep.
+It would, they thought, make a perfect place for a viewpoint – something that could become as well-known as Phuket’s favorite sunset viewpoint, at Laem Phromthep.

 As time went on, and as the friends discussed it again and again, the idea evolved.
 The place in the hills, they soon agreed, would be perfect not just as a viewpoint, but as the site for something much more ambitious and, to Buddhists at least, much more significant: a giant image of the Lord Buddha.

 The project had its hiccups, not least of which was battling through a mountain of red tape required to get permits to build in virgin forest at a height above the usual building limit.

 Funds for the massive structure came and still come entirely from donations.
 “This project is huge and requires a lot of money.
 But so far, we are managing just fine.
 I’m amazed at the amount of help we have received from everyone who knows about this project.
 It seems they all want to be a part of it,” explained Suporn Wanichkul, president of the Mingmongkol Faith 45 foundation, which was formed to build the Giant Buddha.

 There are, in fact, two Buddha images.
 A smaller one, 12 meters high, is made of 22 tons of brass and cost eight million baht.

 It is dwarfed by the giant Buddha image facing eastward toward Chalong Bay and Phang Nga Bay beyond.
 The Phra Puttamingmongkol Akenakkiri Buddha – to give it its official name – is 45 meters high and 25 meters across at the base.